nitishdayal/cra_closer_look/README.md

 ## `yarn start/npm start`

-A **module bundler** parses through the application starting at `src/index.js`, following any imported modules the file (and any files it imports) relies on, until it has a complete dependency graph.
+A **module bundler** parses through the application starting at `src/index.js`, following any `import`ed modules, until it has a complete dependency graph.
 It uses this dependency graph to create a single JavaScript file consisting of all modules used by the app, _injects_ the file via `script` tag into `public/index.html`, and starts a development server on `http://localhost:3000`.
 Navigating to this URL in the browser will show a live, interactive instance of your application.
 Any changes made and saved to the source code will be immediately reflected in the running app instance.

 ## `yarn test/npm run test`